vickycode88/portfolio_app/README.md

 Vicky Das Portfolio Website.

 Project Summary : A responsive personal portfolio website built with React.js and Bootstrap 5.
-This project showcases my personal information (About me), skills, projects, Resume and contact information, providing a professional online presence.
+This project showcases my personal information (About me), Skills, Projects, Resume and Contact information, providing a professional online presence.

 This project has been successfully deployed on Vercel platform.